Dream incubation.

 Here’s where it gets super exciting!

-I’ll let this extract from my book, The Shape of Things to Come (first published by Random House in 1998, now available as an ebook), pick up the story:
+I’ll let this extract from my book, The Shape of Things to Come (first published by Random House in 1998, now available as a kindle ebook on Amazon), pick up the story:

 I asked people to think of an insignificant object and to follow my instructions to induce it to appear in their dreams.
 The method involved intense focus on the object prior to sleep and was based on the principle that whatever is unresolved as you fall asleep tends to be considered in your dreams.
 By choosing an insignificant object I was really asking each dreamer to pick something relatively free from meaning or conflict.
 By the time they had thought about the experiment and focussed on the task at hand, the object was no longer insignificant: it now symbolised the dream task itself.